scott-love/recabee-website/content/en/confs/slider.md

 content:
   slides:
-    - title: 52nd Conference of the French Society for the Study of Animal Behavior
+    - title: The 52nd Conference of the French Society for the Study of Animal Behavior
       content: 23 to 25 May 2023
       align: center
       background: